 First of all, we would like to calculate the coupled atom-photon dynamics in the cavity.
 For a non-moving atom under a coherent drive the solution is known as the damped Rabi oscillations eventually leading to population of the excited state by no more than fifty percent \cite{fox06}, i.e.~no inversion.
 However, due to atomic motion and forces acting differently on the states of the atom, the local population inversion can become positive in certain positions.

-For the remainder of this work we consider a linear cavity with a cosine wave pump and a sine wave cavity mode with the coupling strength $g(x) = g \sin(kx)$, where $k = k_a$ is the cavity mode wave number.
-The cavity mode is tuned on resonance with the bare atomic transition frequency.
+For the remainder of this work, we set the cavity mode to be on resonance with the bare atomic transition frequency and select a recoil frequency value that facilitates rapid cooling for an adequate representation of the results.
+We consider a linear cavity with a cosine wave pump $\Omega(x)= \Omega \cos(kx)$ and a sine wave cavity mode with the coupling strength $g(x) = g \sin(kx)$, where $k = k_a$ is the cavity mode wave number.
 Since we are in the parameter regime where $\kappa > \Gamma$ and $g < \kappa$, the Hilbert space of the photon field can be truncated at low photon numbers.
-Figures~\ref{Fig2}-\ref{Fig3} show the atomic dynamics and lasing under the coherent drive $\Omega(x) = \Omega \cos(kx)$ for two different cases of $|\Delta_a|<\Omega$ and $|\Delta_a|>\Omega$.
-The position and momentum of the atom are given in units of $\pi/k$ and $\hbar k$, respectively, in figures~\ref{Fig2}-\ref{Fig3}(a-b).
-The mean photon number in the cavity and atomic inversion are shown as a function of time in figures~\ref{Fig2}-\ref{Fig3}(c-d), and as a function of position in figures~\ref{Fig2}(e-f).
+Figures~\ref{Fig2}-\ref{Fig3} show the atomic dynamics and lasing under the coherent drive for two different cases of $|\Delta_a|<\Omega$ and $|\Delta_a|>\Omega$.
+The position and momentum of the atom are given in units of $\pi/k$ and $\hbar k$, respectively, in figures~\ref{Fig2}(a)-(b).
+The mean photon number in the cavity and atomic inversion are shown as a function of time in figures~\ref{Fig2}(c)-(d) and a function of position in figures~\ref{Fig2}(e)-(f).

-In the case of $|\Delta_a|<\Omega$, we have found the parameter regime, where atomic cooling is balanced by heating from the driving laser, see figures~\ref{Fig2}(a-b).
+In the case of $|\Delta_a|<\Omega$, we have found the parameter regime, where atomic cooling is balanced by heating from the driving laser, see figures~\ref{Fig2}(a)-(b).
 Starting from a given initial momentum, the atom experiences laser cooling until it reaches a quasi-stationary state.
 As seen in figure~\ref{Fig2}(a), the atom oscillates between a particular node and the neighboring antinodes of the driving field while the atomic inversion $\langle \sigma_z \rangle = \langle \sigma^+ \sigma^- \rangle - \langle \sigma^- \sigma^+ \rangle$ in figure~\ref{Fig2}(f) becomes positive towards the points of the maximal coupling strength.
 Followed by photon emission and a maximum in average photon number in figure~\ref{Fig2}(e) this dynamics is close to the ideal scenario depicted in figure~\ref{Fig1}(b).
 The results demonstrate that in principle the above scenario may take place, unfortunately this can not be used as a good pumping scheme due to the fact that mostly scattered photons from the drive will dominate the cavity output spectrum.